 In Access Point mode the WIFI Extension 2.0 supports

 as encryption protocols.
 You can also open a network without encryption.
-If you enable encryption you can set a password with up to 64 ASCII characters.
+If you enable encryption you can set a password with at least 8 and up to 64 ASCII characters.

 Additionally you can specify a WIFI channel between 1 and 13, hide the SSID and use a custom MAC address.